lgraubner/sitemap-generator-cli/README.md

 If you specify an URL with a path (e.g. `example.com/foo/`) and this option is set to `true` the crawler will only fetch URL's matching `example.com/foo/*`.
 Otherwise it could also fetch `example.com` in case a link to this URL is provided

-### `--debug`
+### `--dry`

 Default: `false`

-Use this option to debug the sitemap generation process and see which sites are fetched and if there are any errors.
+Use this option to make a dry run and check the generation process to see which sites are fetched and if there are any errors.
 Will not create a sitemap!

 ### `--query`